In the Press2025-09-10T17:50:31-04:00

 By Geoff Williams

-But if you have expensive dishes, a lot of sentimental knickknacks, electronics, appliances and other fragile or irreplaceable items, a professional packer might be worth the cost.
+If you have expensive dishes, a lot of sentimental knickknacks, electronics, appliances and other fragile or irreplaceable items, a professional packer might be worth the cost.
 Nicole Gabai, a professional organizer, favors paying for packing and unpacking.
-“I found that with many of the moves I’ve done, the upcharge was minimal compared to the cost of the overall move – and totally worth it to remove all the boxes and packing material all at once,” says Gabai, who is based in East Falmouth, Massachusetts, and founded B. Organized, a virtual professional organizing service.
+“I found that with many of the moves I’ve done, the upcharge was minimal compared to the cost of the overall move – and totally worth it to remove all the boxes and packing material all at once,” says Gabai, founder of B. Organized, a virtual professional organizing service.
 Read more on U.S. News & World Report >

 article Best Life how to be more productive in your home officeBest Life